ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/others.md

 : [](#filteredcdnifci) of RFCthis

 Applications that use this media type:
-: ALTO servers and ALTO clients {{RFC7285}} either stand alone or are embedded within other applications that provides CDNI interfaces for uCDNs or dCDNs.
+: ALTO servers and ALTO clients {{RFC7285}} either stand alone or are embedded within other applications that provides CDNI interfaces for uCDNs or dCDNs and supports CDNI capability-based filtering.

+Fragment identifier considerations:
+: N/A

 Additional information:
 : Magic number(s):